strimzi/governance/AI_POLICY.md

 ## Questions

-If you have questions about this policy or are unsure whether your use of AI tools requires disclosure, please contact the maintainers.
+If you have questions about this policy or are unsure whether your use of AI tools requires disclosure, please contact the maintainers via Slack or the mailing list.